 Most direct is likely American Airlines nonstop from Miami (MIA) to Belize International (BZE) and then either Tropic Air or Maya Island Air from BZE nonstop to San Pedro (SPR).

 Most economical would vary depending on when you are going and probably how far ahead you are buying your international ticket.
-Some people find that the cheapest route is flying to Cancun, Mexico (CUN) and taking an ADO bus to Chetumal, Mexico, and then either a water taxi direct from Chetumal City (the water taxi pier is almost directly across from the Chetumal Palacio Municipal) to San Pedro, or alternatively a bus from Chetumal to Belize City and then a water taxi to San Pedro.
+Some people find that the cheapest route is flying to Cancun, Mexico (CUN) and taking an ADO bus to Chetumal, Mexico, and then either a Belize water taxi direct from Chetumal City (the water taxi pier is almost directly across from the Chetumal Palacio Municipal) to San Pedro, or alternatively a bus from Chetumal to Belize City and then a water taxi to San Pedro.
 That or an overnight ADO bus from Cancun to Belize City and then a water taxi to San Pedro.
 But this would vary a lot depending on when you go.
 If you are headed south, then a bus to bus changeover from Belize City is cheapest.
 James Bus Lines is known for running a mid to top level service to the south with good buses and competent drivers.

 Kayak.com or one of the other metasites that compare airfares on major airlines are usually a good way to find the best deals.

-It might even be that a Greyhound bus from any state in the U.S.A. to the Mexico border at Brownsville, Texas, and then a bus through Mexico to Belize would be cheapest, at least if you didn’t eat much and slept on the bus, but it would be a long (like 4 days ) and hard, but undoubtedly a memorable trip and more dollars in your pocket.
+It might even be that a Greyhound bus from any state in the U.S.A. to the Mexico border at Brownsville or McAllen, Texas, and then a bus through Mexico to Belize would be cheapest.
+Travelers would eat at bus stops and sleep on the bus.
+This route would be long (like 3 days very few-stops) and hard, but undoubtedly a memorable trip and more dollars in your pocket.